Hectopasca1/BUCToolkit_Wiki/_posts/2025-07-08-introduction.md

 ```
 Some prepared input file template can be called by the `task` option,
 and existing input file can also be interactively inquired and modified
-in the sub-cli of the `edit` option.
+in the sub-CLI of the `edit` option.

 ### Input File Template
 The input file should be in YAML format.